SENERGY-Platform/client-connector-lib/README.md

     Client.disconnect(device, timeout=10, callback=None, block=True)

-Deletes a device from the connector-client and if possible disconnects it from the platform.
+Deletes a device from the client-connector and if possible disconnects it from the platform.
 Disconnecting a device allows for devices to be retained on the platform (in a disconnected state) and thus remain available for further user actions.

 Requires a device ID (or `Device` object).